North American Rockwell OV-10 Bronco: Indonesia

 The Indonesian Air Force purchased 16 OV-10F aircraft in 1976.
 The aircraft were ferried across the Pacific Ocean from Wright-Patterson AFB to the Halim Perdanakusuma Airport via Alaska, Aleutians, Midway, Wake Island, Guam, and Clark Field.
 They were operated in COIN operations similar to the U.S. Navy's Vietnam missions with their Broncos, but retrofitted .50 cal (12.7 mm) Browning heavy machine guns in place of the .30 cal (7.62 mm) machine guns.
 These aircraft were based in Abdulrachman Saleh Air Force Base in Malang, East Java.

 In October 1976, three OV-10F were deployed to the Penfui Airport in West Timor, starting its vital career in the invasion of East Timor and ensuing COIN operations.
-During the operations in East Timor, the OV-10F flight were given the callsign "Kampret" (microbat).
+During the operations in East Timor, the OV-10F flight were given the callsign Kampret (microbat).
 Starting in February 1977, up to six OV-10F were based at Dili Airport, with Baucau Airport serving as frontline airbase.
 During its initial years, the Indonesian Air Force modified the aircraft bomb racks to carry Soviet-made bombs and rockets as a stopgap measure, as U.S.-supplied bombs would only be received in early 1980.
-During its 23 years of operation in East Timor, two OV-10F were lost in non-combat accidents, with two went missing and one killed.
+During its 23 years of operation in East Timor, two OV-10F were lost in noncombat accidents, with two crew missing and one killed.

 In 1977, the OV-10Fs were used during the aerial bombardments of Amungme villages near Freeport-McMoRan area of operations, West Papua, in response to OPM attacks on the mining company facilities, and of Dani villages in Baliem Valley, also in West Papua, in response to rebellion against enforced participation in the Indonesian general election.

 At the start of the 2003–2004 Indonesian offensive in Aceh on 19–20 May 2003, the OV-10Fs were providing air support for airborne landings in Banda Aceh and Takengon.

 The Indonesian Air Force grounded their OV-10Fs following a fatal accident on 23 July 2007.
 They were replaced by Embraer Super Tucanos in 2012.

 Morocco

-The Royal Moroccan Air Force acquired six former U.S. Marine Corps OV-10As in 1981, which were flown to Morocco from Columbus, Ohio, via Canada, Greenland, and Iceland.
-They were accompanied by fifteen US Marines from VMO-1 and VMO-2, who formed a mobile training team.
+The Royal Moroccan Air Force acquired six former USMC OV-10As in 1981, which were flown to Morocco from Columbus, Ohio, via Canada, Greenland, and Iceland.
+They were accompanied by 15 US Marines from VMO-1 and VMO-2, who formed a mobile training team.
 The aircraft were based in Marrakesh Menara Airport, where they were employed in COIN operations against Polisario forces in the Western Sahara War using rocket pods and gun pods.
 One was shot down in 1985, with the loss of its pilot.